turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/local-avalanche-network-using-avash.md

 Now we have the code for Avash downloaded onto our machines at this point.
 Again we have some differences in behavior based on golang versions being used.

-For go versions >= 1.16, the Avash code already gets built and you can find the binary available at $GOPATH/bin directory.
+#### For go versions >= 1.16:

+In this case, the Avash code gets automatically built after being downloaded and you can find the binary available at $GOPATH/bin directory.
 To verify this, try:

 ```bash
 cd $GOPATH/bin